 Figure 6: Distribution of the predictors hours in the selected analogue dates depending on the season, for the Ulrichen station.

 A seasonal effect can be observed on the reduction of the S1 criteria due to the STW (Figure 5).
 The improvements are greater for winter than summer.
 One hypothesis is that the diurnal effects of the summer months have an influence on the atmospheric circulation, at least in the lower layers.
-This effect is based on the daily cycle and good analogues for the same hours are already selected.
+This effect is based on the daily cycle and good analogues are essentially found for the same hours or time windows.

 An analysis of the selected hours for the geopotential predictor seems to confirm this assumption (Figure 6).
 It was found that the new choice of the temporal window in winter, when using the STW approach, is well balanced between the 4 options.
 This means a change of 75% of the analogues selection compared to the conventional approach, which improves the circulation analogy.